HallosF1/Trickdown/README.md

 # Git Clone

 As you can see I don't have "node_modules" folder.
 It is heavy to upload.
-After git clone you need to run "npm i" before "npm start".
+After git clone you need to run **"npm i"** before **"npm start"**.
 It will download all the packages.

 # Modules